“When you reach 30, 88% of your classmates will no longer be full-time designers.”

 I normally say that to enthusiastic art college students instinctively without even working out the proper math.

 So basically, only 12% remain full-time designers.
 Perhaps I sound overly pessimistic whenever I state the numbers, but I do have my reasons.

 However, I thought it would be good to do the math.

 Take a class of 30 design students.

 By the time they completed their diploma or degree, at least 20% of the low achievers would have realized that they aren’t cut for the industry.
-They were not even half as good as their classmates and would virtually stand no chance if they were to compete with others from the other colleges and.
+They were not even half as good as their classmates and would virtually stand no chance if they were to compete with graduates from the other college.
 They would be better off switching careers even before they started.

 So we have 24 students entering the job market, at an average age of 22.

 Unfortunately, the design industry is a cruel industry.
 It requires a combination of hard work and real talent.
 Sort of like sports, in which all the training do not necessarily make a great sports personality.